How to Grow Hollyhocks, a Cottage Garden Favorite

 How to Get Rid of Rust on Your Hollyhocks

-Wait until after all danger of frost to move your seedlings outdoors.
-They should be planted 18 inches apart to provide good air circulation.
-If you are planting them in rows, space your rows at least 3 feet apart.
+Thin your seedlings to 18 inches apart to provide good air circulation.
+If you are growing them in rows, space your rows at least 3 feet apart.

 Questions & Answers